Shruti-nair243/Shruti-nair243/README.md

-# Shruti-nair243
-fibonacci series  python
+# fibonacci series in python